 - Swollen face or cheeks

 Recognize any of the above symptoms?
-If so, schedule an appointment with our emergency dentist.
+If so, schedule an appointment with our emergency dentists.
 The longer you ignore an abscessed tooth, the more you jeopardize your health.
-Call our dental practice today to request emergency dental care.

 Don’t think that the abscess is gone if the pain subsides.
-While you can manage some of the pain from home, our dentist will need to remove the infected dental pulp.
-She’ll then have to reseal the tooth and cover it with a dental crown.
-If our dentist can’t salvage the tooth, she’ll extract it before the infection spreads to your jaw.
+While you can manage some of the pain from home, our dentists will need to remove the infected dental pulp.
+We’ll then have to reseal the tooth and cover it with a dental crown.
+If our dentist can’t salvage the tooth, we’ll extract it before the infection spreads to your jaw.

 Do NOT ignore the symptoms of a tooth infection!
-If you suspect you have an abscessed tooth, you’ll need to call our emergency dentist as soon as possible.
+If you suspect you have an abscessed tooth, you’ll need to call our emergency dentists as soon as possible.
 The sooner you call, the more likely we’ll be able to save your tooth.
-For example, our emergency dentist may be able to treat a small abscess with a root canal.
-Otherwise, you’ll need an emergency tooth extraction.
+For example, our dentists may be able to treat a small abscess with a root canal.
+Otherwise, you’ll need emergency tooth extraction.

-First, you’ll need to schedule an appointment with our emergency dentist in Shelby Charter Township, MI.
-Our dentist is available to answer any questions you might have and can diagnose you properly if your tooth is infected.
+First, you’ll need to schedule an appointment with our emergency dentists.
+We are available to answer any questions you might have and can diagnose you properly if your tooth is infected.

-- Swish saltwater (½ tsp of table salt & ½ cup of warm water) 2 to 3 times a day
+- Swishing saltwater (½ tsp of table salt & ½ cup of warm water) 2 to 3 times a day

-- Apply an ice pack (but never directly to your skin use a cloth or another buffer)
+- Applying an ice pack (but never directly to your skin; use a cloth or another buffer)